Backstage at Skamouth Festival with King of Ska, Derrick Morgan and Original Rudeboy Neville Staple (above) and Legend, Bunny Striker Lee (below).

 'Ska To The Beat' track for the soundtrack) and 'Officially selected short film

 'Christine' by BAFTA and BFI supported National Student Film Festival 2012 and Portobello Film Festival 2016 (a biography film about her 'life in Hackney', by Belinda Harman (https://www.youtube.com/watch?v=VsfLGt-H5UI), plus many others.
-In 2016 /2017 Sugary has took part in supporting actor work in 'Will' and 'Collateral' TV series and short film 'Big Momm's Pizza', a Pulp Fiction send up.
+In 2016 to /2018 Sugary has took part in supporting actor work in 'Will' and 'Collateral' TV series and short film 'Big Momm's Pizza', a Pulp Fiction send up, plus performed on BBC1, Vintage TV & various music media.
 She has sung (including backing) for various ska, reggae and punk bands, including the Neville Staple Band (ongoing), a US funk band, Jamaican productions, radio jingles, The Red Stripes and the Noxious Toys (under the Skarettes name tag).
 In October 2015 Sugary became the winner of a Frizzle TV Award, at a special red carpet event at for BEX Live, at the Hilton NEC in Birmingham.
 She appeared in 2 TV shows recently, 'Live At The Water Rats' and 'The Sessions', with the Neville Staple Band for 'Vintage TV, and performed and co-wrote 'Minute To Win It' for the Coventry City of Culture Bid'.

 Sugary regularly performs with husband Neville Staple (The Specials, Fun Boy Three, etc); including touring with him and his band, managing them all and supporting them on stage.
 She has written and co-produced with Neville on his latest album 'Return Of Judge Roughneck (& Dub Specials)' plus recorded music with a number of stars for music projects, like the fun BBC Coventry & Warwickshire project, with Shane O'Connor, for the ring roads 40th anniversary (Let's Go Round Again https://www.youtube.com/watch?v=ff47X8uXLzM) and an England World Cup song.
 Sugary is a proficient writer and is currently involved in 2 books (also check out her recently published short story in the new '20 Shades of Psycho' book on Old Dog Books), screen plays and a catalogue of songs, originally written as a hobby / pastime, until recently!
 A few years ago she Married Original Rudeboy, Neville Staple, who co-produced her sold out 5 track EP at Planet Studios in Coventry.
 Earlier, the previous year, she co-wrote the track 'Two Tone Girl' which was performed by Neville Staple and The Mutants band and features on the Mutants 'Rhythm & Punk Review' album (with Chris Constantinou, Wilko Johnson, Rat Scabies and many others).
 The same year, Sugary recorded additional vocals on Neville's 'Ska Crazy' album and did backing too, as well as guest vocals and co-writing of songs on many of the new songs, for Neville's other music projects (new album out 2016).

-Now living in the UK City of Coventry, West Midlands (plus she still has her London family home), where 2Tone Records and the iconic bands 'The Specials' (Neville's former band and label - both founded by Jerry Dammers) and 'The Selecter' (with Pauline Black, one of Sugary's teen inspirations), were founded.
+Now living in the UK City of Coventry, West Midlands (plus she still has her London family home), where 2Tone Records and the iconic bands 'The Specials' Band and 2Tone label were both founded).
 Sugary was born and bred in London, in a tough and at the time, poor inner-city area of Hackney, in the East End, the youngest of 5 children.
 Her family background comes from England, Barbados, Scotland and Jamaica and her childhood was a raw and rough one.
-After her rebelious tomboy child/teen life, on the edge of the law, becoming a teen mum and coming through the tough years of Thatcherism, 80's riots and a resurgence in racist activity, Sugary found her inner self through big sounds systems, 2Tone Music and her mixed friends of mods, skins and sounds system friends/DJ's.
+After her rebelious tomboy child/teen life, on the edge of the law, becoming a teen mum and coming through the tough years of Thatcherism, 80's riots and a resurgence in racist activity, Sugary found her inner self through big sounds systems, 2Tone Music and her mixed friends of mods, skins and sounds system friends/DJ's and drama groups.
 Her late father and mother's love of early reggae, bluebeat and ska paved her way into a life-long love affair with the sub-culture scene and underground/non-mainstream music establishments.

 Check out the videos - on the music and video page.